jgrassler/crowbar/doc/barclamp.md

 manual installation or by using an automated setup tool such as [mkcloud](https://github.com/SUSE-Cloud/automation/blob/master/scripts/mkcloud).

-Optionally (but strongly recommended) you can also create a backup of your Crowbar admin node.
-You are probably going to break it a few times in the course of testing your new barclamp so it is a good idea to have a backup you can quickly restore rather than rebuild your entire test environment.
+Optionally (but strongly recommended) you can also

+* Create a backup of your Crowbar admin node: You are probably going to break it a few times in the course of testing your new barclamp so it is a good idea to have a backup you can quickly restore rather than rebuild your entire test environment.
 If you are using `mkcloud` you can create and restore a LVM snapshot of your admin node using its `createadminsnapshot` and `restoreadminfromsnapshot` steps, respectively.

+* Create an additional OpenStack controller or compute node as a scratch node: this will allow you to deploy only your own barclamp's controller side components to this node while all other OpenStack services reside on the main controller.
+This greatly shortens the time a chef run for your barclamp's controller side components takes and thus speeds up development.
+Make a backup of this node as well to guard against breakage and allow for clean-slate deployment of your barclamp's controller side components.

 ## Development Environment